peterhinch/micropython-samples/font/README.md

 should use this byte as the width.
 Monospaced fonts should be rendered using the font's width (see pyfont.py).

+## Organisation

+This describes the layout of the data in the C file and the Python bytes object, for a font with characters of X by Y pixels.
+Individual pixels are denoted by x and y.
+Displays usually use a cordinate system where (0, 0) represents the top left hand corner, with points on the screen represented by positive values of (x, y).
+These notes assume this organisation.

+For a font of X by Y pixels, each column uses (Y % 8) +1 bytes.
+Thus a 5 x 10 font will use 2 bytes per column by 5 columns = 10 bytes.
+An additional byte at the start signifies the width of the individual character giving 11 bytes per character.

+The first byte after the width holds the vertical data for pixels (0, 0) to (0, 7), with (0, 0) in the LSB.
+For a 5 x 10 font the second byte will hold vertical data for pixels (0, 8) and (0, 9) in its LSB's, with the next byte holding (1, 0) to (1, 7) and so on, through to (4, 8) and (4, 9).

+Thus, if in our 5 x 10 font we have a character consisting of a one pixel horizontal line at y == 0 the bytes will be
+05 01 00 01 00 01 00 01 00 01 00

 # Note

 If anyone knows a Python way of converting a font file (a.g. ttf) to a bitmap, please let me